Washington Heights, Chicago: 21st century

 Median household income declined somewhat during the 2000s; it was $2,000 less than the citywide median in 2013, and had been $6,000 above the citywide median in 1989.

 The site of the Chicago Bridge & Iron Company foundry became a development of single-family homes.
 Known as the Renaissance at Beverly Ridge, the original development plan for the site failed due to lack of funds during a housing-market crash after about 25 homes were built.
 An alderman's wife was responsible for selling the development and received money from tax increment financing (leading to suspicions of impropriety), and a new developer stepped to finish the project.
 This developer, who had close relations to alderman Carrie Austin, also failed to meet expectations, being unable to produce the promised 91 houses by June 2019 and leading to the city cutting off public funds to the project that December.
 The project continued during the early 2020s without incident, except on a single block that was beleaguered by problems in home construction and delays in contract closing.
 Attempts by residents on that block to fix the problems were fruitless until Austin's office was contacted.
-Given that the block is expected to be renamed in honor of the new developer, a white man, and the neighborhood is majority block was also the source of controversy given the issues.
+Given that the block is expected to be renamed in honor of the new developer, a white man, and the neighborhood is majority black was also the source of controversy given the issues.